Skip to Main Content

 Step 4.
 Track

-Bookmark your ORCID profile and researcher IDs, and document key metrics for grant applications and promotions
+Bookmark your ORCID profile and other researcher IDs, document key metrics for grant applications and academic promotions, and stay informed about the latest developments in your field of research.

-It is essential to monitor the impact of your published research, which can be done through various metrics.
-These metrics provide insight into how your work is being read, discussed, and utilised within and beyond your field.
+It is essential to monitor the impact of your published research, which can be assessed using a variety of metrics.
+These provide valuable insight into how your work is being read, cited, discussed, and applied—both within academia and in broader contexts.

-There are numerous methods for tracking your research outcomes, and the sources of these metrics are diverse.
-Traditional citation counts, among others, offer valuable indicators of your work's influence and can help shape your future publishing strategies.
+There are many ways to track your research outcomes, and the sources of these metrics are diverse.
+Traditional citation counts, altmetrics, and field-weighted indicators each highlight different dimensions of influence and can inform your future publishing and engagement strategies.

 How Western Sydney University uses metrics